 Julia’s original creators decided that Julia should be just as fast as C. They followed through on their promise, which means implementing additional functions for machine learning purposes in Julia is less complex than with Python, and you don’t give up any performance.
 When looking at Julia versus Python in terms of speed for machine learning, Julia steals the show.

 Julia is faster when loading data in, which is very important for data scientists.
 Julia can also work directly with external libraries, including those in Python, C, and Fortran.
-Julia is better than Python when it comes to memory management, both by default and by allowing more manual control of it.
+Julia is better than Python when it comes to memory management, both by default and by allowing more granular control over it.

-Given Julia’s tendency towards being faster, making better use of multi-processing, and its mathematical appearance, many data scientists find Julia more comfortable and efficient to work with.
+Given Julia being faster, making better use of multi-processing, and its mathematical appearance, many data scientists find Julia more comfortable and efficient to work with.
 Julia is definitely better than Python for data science when it comes to performance.

 With that in mind, why did 3 out of 4 data professionals recommend those interested in becoming data scientists learn Python?
 Could Python be the winner in a competition of Julia versus Python for data science?